I Lost My Domain, How Do I Get It Back?

 Expiration

 Expired domains are the most common way to lose a domain.
-Many people forget to renew their domain names when renewal is due and only remember when they observe a problem with their websites performance.
-At that point, its too late.
-The domain expires and is now pending delete and past the renewal date and eventually released.
+Many people forget to renew their domain names when renewal is due and only remember when they observe a problem with their website’s performance.
+At that point, it’s too late.
+The domain expires and is now pending being deleted.
+It is past the renewal date and will eventually be released.

-Expired domain names are hard to get back with a potential to be very cost-prohibitive to secure the domain.
+Expired domain names are hard to get back, and are potentially very cost-prohibitive to secure the domain.

 Hijacked Domain